Aditya0809/Documentation/docs/tutorial.md

 ## 4 · Quick insights into the code

-### 4.1 Residual assemly
+### 4.1 Residual assembly

 The **Residual()** callback implements the weak form after multiplying the PDE by a test function, integrating by parts, and inserting the B‑spline shape functions.
 For heat conduction the residual per basis function \(N_a\) is

 \[
 R_a = -\alpha \, \nabla N_a \!\cdot\! \nabla T ,